 A majority of our products are produced, sourced and sold internationally and our international revenue represents a significant percentage of our overall revenue.
-In addition, as of October 30, 2022, nearly 49% of our employees were located outside the U.S. Multiple factors relating to our international operations and to particular countries in which we operate could have a material adverse effect on our business, financial condition and results of operations.
+In addition, as of October 29, 2023, nearly 49% of our employees were located outside the U.S. Multiple factors relating to our international operations and to particular countries in which we operate could have a material adverse effect on our business, financial condition and results of operations.
 These factors include:

-- changes in political, regulatory, legal or economic conditions or geopolitical turmoil (including China-Taiwan relations), including terrorism, war or political or military coups, state-sponsored or politically motivated cyber-attacks, or civil disturbances or political instability foreign and domestic; - restrictive governmental actions, such as restrictions on the transfer or repatriation of funds and foreign investments, data privacy regulations, imposition of climate change regulations, and trade protection measures, including increasing protectionism, import/export restrictions (including with regards to advanced technologies), import/export duties and quotas, trade sanctions and customs duties and tariffs, all of which have increased in recent years; - difficulty in obtaining product distribution and support, and transportation delays; - potential inability to localize software products; - difficulty in conducting due diligence with respect to business partners; - public health or safety concerns, medical epidemics or pandemics, such as COVID-19, and other natural- or man-made disasters; - nationalization of businesses and expropriation of assets; and - changes in U.S. and foreign tax laws.
+- changes in political, regulatory, legal or economic conditions or geopolitical turmoil (including China-Taiwan relations), including terrorism, war or political or military coups, state-sponsored or politically motivated cyber-attacks, or civil disturbances or political instability (foreign and domestic); - restrictive governmental actions, such as restrictions on the transfer or repatriation of funds and foreign investments, data privacy regulations, imposition of climate change regulations, and trade protection measures, including increasing protectionism, import/export restrictions (including with regards to advanced technologies), import/export duties and quotas, trade sanctions and customs duties and tariffs, all of which have increased in recent years; - difficulty in obtaining product distribution and support, and transportation delays; - potential inability to localize software products; - difficulty in enforcing contracts, collecting accounts receivables and maintaining appropriate financial control; - difficulty in conducting due diligence with respect to business partners; - public health or safety concerns, medical epidemics or pandemics, such as COVID-19, and other natural- or man-made disasters; - nationalization of businesses and expropriation of assets; and - changes in U.S. and foreign tax laws.

 A significant legal risk associated with conducting business internationally is compliance with the various and differing laws and regulations of the many countries in which we do business.
-In addition, the laws in various countries are constantly evolving and may, in some cases, conflict with each other.
+In addition, the laws in various countries are constantly evolving and may, in some cases, conflict with each other or with agreements we have made in one or more jurisdictions.
 Although our policies prohibit us, our employees and our agents from engaging in unethical business practices, there can be no assurance that all of our employees, distributors or other agents will refrain from acting in violation of our related anti-corruption or other policies and procedures.
 Any such violation could have a material adverse effect on our business.